KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 #### 3rd Party Server

-At the moment the current minimum server specs are listed below, however, this may change as more 3rd party coins require notarising.
+At the moment the current minimum server specs are listed below, however, this may change as more 3rd party coins require notarizing.

 - OS: Ubuntu 18.x or Debian 10.x is recommended.
 - CPU: A High-Performance CPU (e.g. Xeon, i7/i9, Ryzen, EPYC, etc.)